 Under the Intellectual Breadth requirement, each student must select 16 credits of intellectual breadth courses, subject to these rules:

 - Humanities: At least 3 credits of Humanities classes marked HU in the LSA Course Guide; credit by test cannot be used to meet this requirement.

 - Professional & Creative Development Courses (PCDC): No more than 4 credits of PCDC.
-This means that if you are interested in a certain PCDC course, you may count up to 4 credits of PCDC toward the Intellectual Breadth requirement, but taking a PCDC is not mandatory.
+This means a student may count up to 4 credits of PCDC toward their Intellectual Breadth requirement, but completing a PCDC is not mandatory.

-- Liberal Arts Courses (LACs): The remainder of the 16 credits are drawn from any of the LACs.
+- Liberal Arts Courses (LACs): The remainder of the 16 credits is drawn from any of the LACs.

 For the complete explanation of the Intellectual Breadth requirement, and a listing of PCDC and LAC courses, please refer to the Intellectual Breadth section of the CoE Bulletin.

-The ME Core courses consist of five categories: Design and Manufacturing, Mechanics and Materials, Dynamics and Controls, Thermal Sciences, and Laboratories and Technical Communication.
+The ME Core courses consist of five major areas: Design and Manufacturing, Mechanics and Materials, Dynamics and Controls, Thermal Sciences, and Laboratories and Technical Communication.
 In total, there are 45 credits of required ME Core courses; and together these subjects represent the fundamental technical competencies every mechanical engineering student must learn.
-The chart below outlines the courses from each of the core categories:
+The chart below outlines the courses from each of the core areas:

-The following guidelines for selecting advanced TEs show how to take a set of TEs that are routinely approved.
-Students who follow the guidelines given below need no further approval.
+Students who follow the guidelines given below need no further approval for their Technical Electives.
 These guidelines allow students flexibility to specialize in areas of interest, or to develop a broad base of technical knowledge.